pramsey/crunchyblog/glossary-1/index.md

 SELECT relname, relkind FROM pg_class
 ```

-This lists all the things Postgres considers to be "relations".
+This query lists all the things Postgres considers to be "relations".
 You will see tables (`relkind` of "r") in the list.
 You will also see indexes, views, sequences, materialized views, and foreign tables.

 ## Target List and Restrictions